ariroffe/bib-unifier/README.md

 The program will look into any .bib files in the specified directory, read them, eliminate the repetitions among them, and concatenate them into a single output file.

+The .bib files have to be in a valid format, otherwise the program will exit with an error.

 ### Changing the output file

 By default, the output file is named "[bib_unifier]bibliography.bib", and is placed in the same